Health tips for heart mind and body

 Myth #6.
 You need a daily Multivitamin.

 FALSE!
 You may have heard that a multivitamin can make up for nutrients that aren’t in your diet.
 Researchers don’t all agree on that point.
 Still, the best way to get your nutrients is to eat a diet filled with fruits, vegetables, whole grains, nuts, and healthy oils.
-But if your doctor tells you to take vitamin, do it.
+But if your doctor tells you to take the vitamin, do it.

 Myth #7.
 Women are nine times more likely to suffer from a broken heart.